 Unlike whiteheads and blackheads, which are caused solely by the buildup of oils and dead skin cells, pimples occur when normal skin bacteria also get trapped in the pore.
 Bacteria can multiply quickly in excess oil.
 As more and more bacteria accumulate, the area in the pore swells (becomes inflamed) and forms a pimple.
-Inflammation is a result of an overactive immune system.
+Acne stimulates inflammation is a result of an overactive immune system.

 Nodules or cysts

 This type of symptom occurs when the oils, dead skin cells, and bacteria penetrate deeply into the skin and cause inflammation from there.
 Because the inflammation is so deep, these blemishes tend to be larger and can be tender or painful.
-Cystic acne and nodules are essentially the same, except that cysts contain liquid pus while nodules feel harder and contain no pus.
+Cystic acne and nodules are essentially the same, except that the former causes pus filled cysts while nodules feel harder and contain no pus.

 Dark spots are another condition that may occur after the acne clears.
 Unlike scars, the spots will eventually clear on their own, but this process can take years.
 Darker spots take longer to clear, although there is treatment to help reduce these spots.